 Understanding the role of mitochondrial dynamics in neurodegenerative diseases

 Mitochondria are highly dynamic organelles that constantly divide and fuse in cells.
 Mitochondrial fission and fusion (mitochondrial dynamics) influence not only mitochondrial morphology, but also mitochondrial biogenesis, mitochondrial distribution within the cell, and cell death.
-One of our research interests is to understand the roles of mitochondrial dynamics (fusion and fission)-related proteins in regulation of mitochondrial and cellular functions, especially in Huntington’s and Parkinson’s diseases.
+One of our research interests is to understand the roles of mitochondrial dynamics (fusion and fission)-related proteins in regulation of mitochondrial and cellular functions, especially in Huntington’s, Parkinson’s and Alzheimer’s diseases.
 Using a set of inhibitors targeting aberrant mitochondrial fission, we are determining whether manipulation of mitochondrial dynamics could provide useful therapeutics for the treatment of neurodegenerative diseases.

 Elucidating mechanisms of mitochondrial protein homeostasis and mitophagy under normal and diseased conditions